QNecron/portfolio/content/_index.md

   id="development"
   theme="light"
   heading="Development"
-  copy="Not matter the stack, the fundamentals of develop should still apply.
+  copy="No matter the stack, the fundamentals of develop should still apply.
 Be it a React, Angular, or Vue framework I work to ensure proper accessibility in accordance with WCAG 2.x guidelines, proper performance metrics for SEO and user experience, and clean scalable code to be reused as needed."
 >}}

 {{< /section >}}